 The following is a spoiler free review of Marvel’s Avengers: Age of Ultron.
 The original review was more positive, but I still like the film.

 Marvel’s The Avengers is one of the biggest films for comic book nerds across the globe.
 But with the incredibly successful first Avengers outing in mind, could Joss Whedon and Kevin Feige surprise and wow us again?
 Well, yes and no. Whedon makes some superhero movie-sins, but does give us visual spectacle.

 If you’re like me, then you like the Daniel Craig Bond-films.
-If you’re like me, however, then you think they take themselves too seriously.
-In what is a nice break from serious spy flicks, Kingsman takes over and captivates its audience.
-If you want to know what the love-child of The Spy Who Loved Me and Kick-Ass is, then watch this film and find out.
+But, then, if you are like me, you probably think that some of them take themselves too seriously.
+In what is a nice break from serious spy flicks, Kingsman takes over and successfully manages to captivate its audience.
+If you want to know what the love-child of The Spy Who Loved Me and Kick-Ass is, then watch this film and find out. (more…)